Costs of an Interest-Only Mortgage

 How a broker can help you save money with an interest-only mortgage

-Working with a broker who specialises in interest-only mortgages is highly advantageous for a number of reasons, primarily because they understand the niche market and they also have access to hidden corners of the mortgage landscape that the average borrower does not.
+Working with a broker who specialises in interest-only mortgages is highly advantageous for several reasons, primarily because they understand the niche market and have access to hidden corners of the mortgage landscape that the average borrower does not.

-An experienced and impartial advisor will also grasp the intricacies of this kind of borrowing and what the implications can be, so they will provide support and guidance as well as a practical service in scouring the deals and securing you the right one.
+An experienced and impartial advisor will also grasp the intricacies of this kind of borrowing and its implications.
+They will provide support and guidance as well as a practical service in scouring the deals and securing you the right one.

 Other costs and fees to consider

-- Arrangement fees: A set-up fee from the lender, also known as product or completion fee, which can reach as high as £2,000.
-You can add it to your mortgage or pay upfront.
+- Arrangement fees: A lender’s set-up fee, also known as a product or completion fee, can reach as high as £2,000.
+You can add it to your mortgage or pay it upfront.

-- Valuation fees: A basic survey to check on your property by the lender, the cost of which varies and some will do it for free.
+- Valuation fees: The lender will conduct a basic survey to check on your property.
+The cost varies, and some will do it for free.

 - Stamp duty: A tiered land tax to pay if you buy property or land worth more than £125,000.

-- Legal fees: Also known as conveyancing, this includes everything legal to do with your purchase, from the solicitor’s time to transfer fees to searches and land registry.
+- Legal fees: Also known as conveyancing, legal fees include everything legal related to your purchase, from the solicitor’s time to transfer fees to searches and land registry.
 These can also reach upwards of £1,000.

 Is it worth the extra overall cost?

-Paying only interest instead of capital can also work for people who want to make immediate savings to spend their money elsewhere, but also have expected financial wealth in the years to come to comfortably pay the property off in full, either through windfalls in inheritance, house price rises, stocks and shares or other investment payouts.
+Paying only interest instead of capital can also work for people who want to make immediate savings to spend their money elsewhere but also expect financial wealth in the years to come to comfortably pay the property off in full, either through windfalls in inheritance, house price rises, stocks and shares, or other investment payouts.

-There is an element of jeopardy involved with interest-only mortgage deals and not even experts can always see into the future, however a good advisor will be able to help you navigate through your decision and weigh up the risk versus reward.
+There is an element of jeopardy involved with interest-only mortgage deals, and not even experts can always see into the future.
+However, a good advisor will be able to help you navigate your decision and weigh up the risk versus reward.

 Get matched with an interest-only mortgage specialist

 The specialist interest-only brokers we work with are highly skilled and experienced and always have your best interests at heart.
-They are fully qualified, reach five-star customer service ratings and understand the many details and complexities that come with interest-only borrowing.
+They are fully qualified, reach five-star customer service ratings and understand the many details and complexities of interest-only borrowing.

-We can begin matching you with the right advisor today for an initial, no-obligation free consultation.
-Call us on 0808 189 2301 or make an enquiry.
+Today, we can match you with the right advisor for an initial, no-obligation free consultation.
+Call us on 0330 818 7026 or make an enquiry.
 We look forward to hearing from you.

 Ask us a question